scottwernervt/ember-notifier/tests/dummy/app/docs/animation/template.md

 # Animation

-CSS transitions are used to animate the addition and removal of a notification.
+CSS transitions are used to animate the launching and closing of a notification.
+Check out [animista](http://animista.net/) for various CSS transitions.

 ## Customize

+The following options are supported:

+* `showAnimationClass` -- The transition class applied when a notification is launched.
+Defaults to `ember-notifier-notification-show`.

+* `hideAnimationClass` -- The transition class applied when a notification is closed.
+Defaults to `ember-notifier-notification-hide`.

+* `animationTimeout` -- The number of milliseconds before a notification is closed.
+It should equal the CSS `animation-delay` property value.
+Defaults to `500`.

-Custom animation classes can be set using global config options.
+Each option can be set using the global config or when launching a notification.

 {{docs-snippet name='animation-config-environment.js' title='config/environment.js'}}

-The `animationTimeout` option is the number of milliseconds before a notification is removed.
-Ideally, this should equal the CSS `animation-delay` property value.
-Check out [animista](http://animista.net/) for various CSS transition examples.
+{{#docs-snippet name="animation-primary-function.js"}}
+  this.get('notifier').primary('Primary notification', {
+    showAnimationClass: 'my-animation-show-class',
+  });
+{{/docs-snippet}}

 ## Disable

-To disable, set `showAnimationClass` and `hideAnimationClass` classes to `null` and `animationTimeout` to `0`.
+Set `showAnimationClass` and `hideAnimationClass` classes to `null` and `animationTimeout` to `0`.

-{{docs-snippet name='disable-animation-config-environment.js' title='config/environment.js'}}